Actipro/WinForms-Controls/Documentation/topics/navigation/extensible-rendering.md

 This object model allows for three levels of rendering customization.
 Choose which level of customization you wish to use:

-- Use Built-In Renderers As-Is - Use the built-in rendering styles without any changes, which include Metro Light, all Office 2007 styles (Blue, Silver, Black) and 2003 styles (Blue, Olive, Silver, and Windows Classic).
+- Use Built-In Renderers As-Is - Use the built-in rendering styles without any changes, which include Metro Light, Metro Dark, Office 2007 styles (Blue, Silver, Black) and 2003 styles (Blue, Olive, Silver, and Windows Classic).

 - Modify Properties on Built-In Renderers - Use the built-in renderers but modify the various properties on the renderers to easily create a customized appearance.